How to get to Boston, and to the Conference

 The conference schedule, speakers, and general information will be available through the Whova App.
 Please download the app and search within it for the Disrupting Poverty Conference.

 We are watching closely the ongoing pandemic and its effect on travel and in-person events.
 Should we need to make alterations to the in-person nature of our conference, we will announce such changes to our registrants and also here on this webpage.
-As of September, 2022, it is our intention to conduct an in-person event.
+As of October 7, 2022 it is our intention to conduct an in-person event with an online option for guests who can not attend in person.
 We will announce conference safety measures as we approach the event, and they’ll be commensurate with federal, state, and municipal guidelines to reduce transmission of Covid-19.

 The Disrupting Poverty Conference will be made fully accessible to its attendees.
 The venues at UMASS Boston meet all ADA compliance measures and accommodations will be made for any registrants requiring visual aid or hearing aid at the programming.
 Should you require ASL or other accommodations, we'll be happy to make them.
 Please contact Caroline Strouss at email@example.com.